 The Center for Simulational Physics is dedicated to the use and development of simulational techniques to solve problems which are intractable to current analytical theory, and to gain insight into physical phenomena where the accuracy and scope of experimental results is limited.
 There are many different research activities currently ongoing at the Center.

 Tuesday, April 19, 2016 12:30 pm - 1:30 pm

-Location: CSP Conference Room (322)
+Location: Conference Room (322)

 Guest: Dr. Ashvin Chhabra, President, Euclidean Capital

 Thursday, April 28, 2016 3:30 pm - 4:30 pm

 The great crash of 2008 brought the question of stability of the financial markets to the forefront.
 Are financial markets stable?
 Was the great crash of 2008 an unexpected aberration?
 How should individual investors invest over a lifetime?
 Why are otherwise smart people such lousy investors?...Read more...

 This event is organized by the CSP's Soft Matter Systems Research Group.